shuoyangd/nmt4clsp/TUTORIAL.md

 python setup.py install
 ```

-You may experience the following problem during installing tables:
+You may experience the following problem when installing tables:

 > ERROR:: Could not find a local HDF5 installation

 The most straight-forward solution is to install HDF5 by yourself.
-Alternatively you can also use my installation if you like:
+Alternatively you can also use my installation by adding the following lines to `.bash_profile`:

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/home/shuoyangd/local/hdf5/lib"